Codium-ai/pr-agent/INSTALL.md

 You can get a Bitbucket token for your repository by following Repository Settings -> Security -> Access Tokens.

+Note that comments on a PR are not supported in Bitbucket Pipeline.

 ### Run using CodiumAI-hosted Bitbucket app